-The Best Places to Travel in June
+The best places to travel in June

 Pentecost Island, Vanuatu

 Welcome to a place where “go take a flying leap” is more encouragement than snub.
 In this remote corner of the South Pacific, land-diving season is in full swing (every Saturday through the end of June), with brave locals attaching only vines to their ankles before hurtling themselves off 100-foot towers.
 The music- and dance-intensive yam harvest ritual with dysfunctional marital origins was actually AJ Hackett’s bungee inspiration — and seeing it for yourself is certainly reason enough to make the trip to Vanuatu.
 But there are plenty of other reasons to extend your stay: Gawk at the pyrotechnics (from a safe distance) at Tanna Island's Mt Yasur Volcano.
 Swim with ridiculously adorable manatee-like dugongs off the coast of Efate Island.
 Or take a scuba tour of Espiritu Santo’s SS President Coolidge—the world’s largest, most accessible, recreational diving wreck.

 Cusco and the Sacred Valley

-Next up is Corpus Christi (June 20), a Eucharist-centric holiday celebrated throughout the region, but nowhere more dramatically than Cusco, where elaborately festooned saints take to the cobbled streets of the historic center in a seemingly endless procession.
-Should you find yourself at Machu Picchu the following day (June 21), don’t miss the solstice-timed appearance of the mystical light beam at the Temple of the Sun.
+Next up is Corpus Christi (June 11), a Eucharist-centric holiday celebrated throughout the region, but nowhere more dramatically than Cusco, where elaborately festooned saints take to the cobbled streets of the historic centre in a seemingly endless procession.
+Should you find yourself at Machu Picchu the following day (June 12), don’t miss the solstice-timed appearance of the mystical light beam at the Temple of the Sun.
 But you’ll have another opportunity to catch the sun god a few days later (June 24) in the Saksayhuaman ruins just outside Cusco, where most of Inti Raymi goes down.
 Though this reenactment of the Inca-era homage to Tata Inti (Father Sun) no longer features llama sacrifice, you will likely see many deceased, plated and garnished guinea pigs.
 Known locally as cuy, they’re considered delicacies and are especially popular during fiestas.